Crystalflxme/jumpscare-jam/README.md

 # jumpscare-jam

 A 24-hour game jam project.
 Why "jumpscare"?
 Because the game jam was announced 3 hours before it started!
+The theme was "ocean".

 This is my first Bevy project, and my second Rust project.